Skip to main content

 His first book, A Long Fourth and Other Stories, was published in 1948 with an introduction by Robert Penn Warren.
 His earliest stories were published in the Kenyon, Sewanee, Southern, and Virginia Quarterly Reviews.
 Then he began to publish regularly in The New Yorker.

-Taylor's career as a teacher of creative writing led him beyond Greensboro to Kenyon, Ohio State University, and finally the University of Virginia at Charlottesville, which he made his home in the last years of his life.
+Taylor's career as a teacher of creative writing led him beyond Greensboro to Kenyon, Ohio State University, and finally the University of Virginia which he made his home in the last years of his life.
 In the late 1960s, he taught briefly at Harvard but turned down a permanent position there because he feared the public would view him primarily as a teacher rather than a writer.
 Nevertheless he headed the creative writing program at Virginia until his retirement.
 In 1984 he received a $25,000 senior fellowship from the National Endowment for the Arts in recognition of his extraordinary contribution to American literature.
-Taylor died on November 2nd, 1994, and was buried in Sewanee, Tennessee.
+Taylor died on November 2, 1994, and is buried in Sewanee, Tennessee.

 Arrangement